 46. Be Yourself

-People are bored from the same tunes that sound almost identical.
-Yes, it’s hard to create something new and unique, but if you figure it out how to do that and make it quality, then you will soar.
+People are bored with the same tunes that sound almost identical.
+Yes, it’s hard to create something new and unique, but if you figure out how to do that and make it quality, then you will soar.

 I know we have all been there.
 You have the ideas and the words in your head, but somehow you can’t seem to put them on a track.
 Perhaps, you have a fantastic music production system, but you wish someone would give you some pointers on how to fully optimize your beats.